manoss96/fluke/CONTRIBUTING.md

 - **Azure Blob Storage / Azure Queue Storage**: Unfortunately, there is not a way of mocking out Azure services as of yet, though it is being looked into.
-  For now, an Azure storage account is required in order to fully test these services.
+  For now, an Azure storage account is required in order to truly test out any code that interacts with these services.

 Running the tests
 -------------------------------------